How To Survive A Painful Let-Down

 - Thyroid problems

-- Breastfeeding positions that aren’t working for you and/or your baby (i.e., bad latch)
+- Breastfeeding positions that aren’t working for you and your baby (i.e., lousy latch)

 - Medication that you’re taking

-- The fact that your baby is not getting enough milk from the breast (this can be due to a number of factors, including:
+- The fact that your baby is not getting enough milk from the breast (this can be due to several factors, including:

 - Your baby is not latching on properly